Chakravakasana: Yoga’s “Un” Cat-Cow Pose

 Chakravakasana (also called “Cat Pose”) is often confused with a yoga pose called Cat-Cow Pose (Marjaryasana-Bitilasana).
 Although the two poses look similar, they have completely different effects and intentions.
 For most students, Viniyoga’s Cat Pose is much more beneficial than Cat-Cow, so much so that my teacher calls it the “un” Cat-Cow.

 According to Gary Kraftsow, approximately 75 percent of Americans have increased thoracic kyphosis.
 Put in English, this means we have upper backs that are already too rounded.
 This happens primarily because of the activities we do in daily life.
-We sit in chairs, type at computers, drive cars, and do other activities that leave us in a hunched-forward position.
+We sit in chairs, typing at computers, drive cars, and do other activities that leave us in a hunched-forward position.
 To balance that, our yoga practice should strengthen and flatten our upper backs as well as stretch the fronts of our shoulders.

 Below is a photo of a student doing the pose most people call Cat-Cow.
 In the position on the left, she arches her low back in the “Cow” position.
 In the position on the right, she rounds her upper back in the “Cat” position.
-This increases the curvature of both her upper back and lower back—exactly the opposite of what most students need.
+This increases the curvature of both her upper and lower back—exactly the opposite of what most students need.

 In the two photos below, the same student performs Chakravakasana.
 In the position on the left, she uses her abdominal muscles to support her low back while drawing her shoulder blades together to flatten her upper back.
 In the position on the right, she gently pulls in her belly while folding her hips toward her heels, gently stretching her low back.